$88 Standard Water Heater Flush! Regularly $176. Claim Now

 So, yes, a window AC can take air from outside, but only if you want it to.

-Contact NexGen
+Contact NEXGEN

-At NexGen, we install all types of air conditioning systems in Los Angeles and Southern California.
+At NEXGEN, we install all types of air conditioning systems in Los Angeles and Southern California.
 While our licensed technicians are experienced with high-efficiency central and ductless mini-split units, they can install window units as well.
 These are low-cost, efficient, and easy-to-install HVAC appliances that provide cooling, filtration, and dehumidification.
 To schedule service by a licensed, insured technicianbook an appointment online today.

 Related Reading